-- 1. Creation and Termination of Agency Relationship - 2.
-Types of Agency Relationships - 3.
-Authority of the Agent - 4.
-Effect of Agency on Liability of Parties
+- 1. Creation and Termination of the Agency Relationship

+- 2. Types of Agency Relationships

+- 3. Authority of the Agent

+- 4. Liability of the Parties

-114 LAW OF BAILMENTS
+# 114 LAW OF BAILMENTS

 This course will enable the student to understand the special rules of contract law applied to claims when property is in the care, custody, or control of others; explains pledges, hire of use, custody, and service bailments; describes duties, liabilities and rights of innkeepers, common carriers, and other classes of bailees to the bailor and to third persons.